OxygenGroupBE/AIHackathon2024/VerifyMasterData/readme.md

 ![image-20240222231749685](../ReadMe.assets/image-20240222231749685.png)

 ## Accomplishments
 We achieved to develop a functional prototype, showcasing the core features.
 It implements automated data validation and verification processes, reducing manual workload.
-But it needs some more tweaking.
+It might need some more tweaking, but the current prompting seems to generate very useful data most of the time already.

 ## Impact
 Our solution will save time and effort for users through automation.